oxivanisher/oxi.ch/content/posts/2023-10-31-ansible-collections/index.md

 series: []
 ---
 # Background
-In my day job as a Linux System Engineer I write a lot of linux automation stuff (often [ansible](https://www.ansible.com) things).
+In my day job as a Linux System Engineer I write a lot of Linux automation stuff (often [ansible](https://www.ansible.com) things).
 But sadly very little of this is made public due to sensitive information, cost or just no interest of the customer or employer.
 My personal home lab is not nearly as complex as my jobs environments, but I rather write one role than do stuff manually multiple times.
 I try to adopt the infrastructure as code idea as much as possible also in my home lab.

 I dreaded this step for a long time, since it was VERY time consuming, but I migrated all my roles which are still in use and not "internal only" from my own GitLab instance to [GitHub](https://github.com/oxivanisher/).
 All roles are called `role-NAME` and the collections containing the roles are called `collection-NAME`.